 If you’re thinking of finally incorporating SEO into your online marketing strategy, you need to be smart when picking a partner.
 It’s easy to claim expertise about SEO so much so it’s possible you’ll encounter someone that will promise you results in no time.
 Don’t fall victim to unscrupulous methods.

-Here are tips to help you choose an SEO services company in Atlanta, GA for your small business.
+Here are tips to help you choose an SEO services for your small business.

 1. Set goals.